99TheDark/Hello-World/README.md

-# "Hello world!" in every language I could find or think of

-Yes, I copied and pasted a lot.
-I only know 11 languages, and there is no `print` in GLSL.
-No, I am not going to *every* write "Hello world!" in assembly by hand.
-Yes, I included HTML, CSS, SQL etc.
-No, I am not including libaries, like the many, many, JavaScript ones.
-They are all the same.

-Let me know if you think of any other languages (with some sort of way to write to the console obviously)
+# Hello World
+A project documenting a Hello World script in every programming language I know or could find.
+Let me know any I forgot :)

 ### Current languages (In alphabetical-ish order):
 - Assembly